sparcopen/infrastructure/_posts/2019-11-01-strategic-choices-quantitative-vs-qualitative-metrics.md

 ---
 layout: post
-title: Strategic Choices&#58; Quantitative vs. Qualitative Metrics
+title: Quantitative vs. Qualitative Metrics
 category: roadmap-for-action
+section: "Strategic Choices"
 tags: strategic-choices responsible-metrics-analytics
 description: While institutions may not be ready to abandon the usage of quantitative metrics to evaluate their faculty, they should consider engaging in a genuine debate on the relative weight that they place on quantitative vs. qualitative assessment.
 permalink: /roadmap-for-action/quantitative-vs-qualitative-metrics